 Premarket approval costs medical device companies an average of $94 million.
 The FDA user fee alone costs nearly $235,000, and clinical trials can account for tens of millions of dollars.
 Although clinical trials are required for premarket approval, they aren’t merely a regulatory inconvenience.
 They actually benefit the AED maker by rendering them less liable in the event of a lawsuit.
-FDA approval means that the device maker has undergone rigorous evaluation and been deemed safe by the nation’s foremost regulator.
+FDA approval means that the device has undergone rigorous evaluation and has been deemed safe by the nation’s foremost regulator.

 In addition, most manufacturers employ an entire department of regulatory specialists to navigate the labyrinth of FDA requirements and ensure that the company remains in federal compliance—as failure to do so can result in costly fines, recalls, and even the loss of FDA approval.

 As previously noted, the individual parts can get very intricate and sophisticated.
 Because they serve such an important purpose, they cannot be assembled with cheap plastic and AA batteries.

 The casings for each AED unit are made with specially molded thermoplastics like Santoprene and ABS, which are ruggedized and designed to absorb shock, withstand direct impact, and repel water.

 The rigorously tested single-use AED batteries are specially developed to provide long-lasting thermal protection and to communicate with the device.
 A typical battery for an automated external defibrillator lasts from 4 to 8 years and consists of long-life lithium manganese dioxide primary cells.
 For this reason, the battery alone can retail from between $180 and $500—this is part of what you’re paying for when you purchase a new portable AED.